Corsham railway station: Reopening

 As the town has grown, reinstating the station has been suggested since at least 2009.
 In March 2021, a bid was made to the Department for Transport's "Restoring Your Railway" fund for a feasibility study into re-opening the station.
 In October 2021 it was announced that £50,000 would be provided for further studies.
 Local MP Michelle Donelan, who had been involved in the bid, said she hoped the new station could be built within five years.
+The study funded a business case which was submitted in November 2022.
+If successful, it is estimated that work could start in 2026 and the station would open in 2028.